AndyClifton/andyclifton.github.io/_posts/2021-02-01-jekyll-cookie-consent.md

 This means that once you have the user's consent, you can run whatever javascript you need.
 You can edit the ````{ % include blah.js % }```` to call whatever files you want.

-## Embedding Google Analytics Codes
+## Adding Google Analytics
+Our next step is to call the javascript that passes the information about page views back to Google.
+This is implemented in the _ga.js_ script that is included in _cookie-consent.html_.

+### Get a tracking code
-First, we'll need a google analytics tracking code.
+We'll need a google analytics tracking code.
 You can get this from [analytics.google.com](https://analytics.google.com).
 I'll not go into details, but the short version is that you want a code for a website.

-Then we'll add this to our site's __config.yml_ file:
+Then we'll add this to our site's __config.yml_ file so that we can call it by reference, elsewhere:

 ````
 google_analytics_id: G-ABCDEFGH
 ````

-## The javascript
+### The javascript
 Now we need to create a file called _/includes/ga.js_, which is where we'll store the actual code we want to run.

 I picked up this code from [Coralie Collignon's blog](https://www.coraliecollignon.com/jekyll/2020/10/22/google-analytics.html), who in turn acknowledges to having picked it up from [Stack Overflow](https://stackoverflow.com/questions/51833090/put-google-analytics-code-in-an-js-file/51833302).
 Anyway, put it all in your new _/includes/ga.js_ file.